docsforadobe/after-effects-scripting-guide/docs/layers/avlayer.md

 Adds the layer to the Essential Graphics Panel for the specified composition.

-Returns true if the layer is successfully added, or false otherwise.
+Returns `true` if the layer is successfully added, or otherwise `false`.

 - If the layer cannot be added, it is either because it is not a layer type for which media can be replaced (referred to as Media Replacement Layers), or the layer has already been added to the EGP for that composition.
 After Effects will present a warning dialog if the layer cannot be added to the EGP.
 - Use the [AVLayer.canAddToMotionGraphicsTemplate()](#avlayercanaddtomotiongraphicstemplate) method to test whether the layer can be added to a Motion Graphics template.